Tables of Skat bidding values.

 Seven0

-Here are some examples of declarations that would be possible:
+Here are examples of possible declarations:

-table P2
+table P-2

 declarationtrumpsplain suits